 Financial aid awards will typically be disbursed to the student’s account immediately following the census date of the semester, which is generally at the end of the first two weeks of classes.
 Students who are missing required documents and items may experience a delay in fund disbursement.
 Financial aid will first be credited toward any outstanding balance assessed to the account.
 If the financial aid disbursed is greater than the total student account balance, Student Accounts will issue a refund to the student within 2 weeks of the credit balance.
 This process is completed by the Business Office.

 MacMurray does have a book voucher program.
-If the student plans on using financial aid funds to purchase books, they may do so at the campus bookstore, which will have a report of students with credit balances on file.
+If the student plans on using financial aid funds to purchase books, they may do so at the campus bookstore who will have a report of students with credit balances on file.
 The earliest a student may charge books is usually the weekend just prior to the start of the semester.

 When a student withdraws, two separate processes occur — the Business Office may prorate tuition and fees (according to their refund procedure), and the Office of Financial Aid prorates financial aid, according to the return of financial aid policy.
 Students should visit the Withdrawal Process page to learn how to officially notify the College.